gavinlyonsrepo/raspberrypi_tempmon/README.md

 time it is ran and a new  log-file put in here.
 The sub-folder has following syntax 1250-02Jul17_RPIT HHMM-DDMMMYY_XXXX

+logging modes are designed to be used with automation like crontab.

 In mail mode an email is sent using ssmtp
 The mail contains the data from logfile mode only it will not work with sub-folders from logfolder mode.